 Amy Gillies, MPA

 Senior Program Manager

 Amy joined CHLM in June 2017 bringing more than 15 years of program and project management experience from her work in the nonprofit and higher education fields.
 Amy is operationally-minded, continually seeking to improve processes and build efficiencies.
 In this framework, Amy supports advisory services and the development and implementation of CHLM products and leadership programming.
-She is a master’s candidate studying public administration with a focus on nonprofit management from George Mason University.
+Amy holds a Masters in Public Administration with a focus on nonprofit management from George Mason University.

 Advisory Services Delivery Team

 Larry is principal in Palantir Healthcare, LLC, a healthcare consulting firm.
 He recently retired as Dean and Professor in the College of Health Sciences at Gardner-Webb University in Boiling Springs, NC..
 He graduated from the Stony Brook PA program and also holds a Master’s in Public Administration degree in healthcare administration and finance from Long Island University.
 He has taught in over a dozen PA programs and it is estimated that he has directly educated more than 5,000 medical and PA students, nursing students as well as resident physicians.